tkuhlman/vertica-swift-backup/restore/README.md

 # Restoring a db

-** NOTE: The script has a number of hard coded paths and dbnames in it that need fixing. **
+** NOTE: The script has a number of hard coded paths in it that need fixing. **

 A few assumptions about the cluster you are restoring to include:
 - The nodes in that cluster must already be setup, this config is how the script discovers all nodes.